6110rstmks/contents_blocking-laravel/README.md

 ### ・Word
-if the title of the site contain registered words, redirect the page.
+You can block sites that contain registered words.

 #### **[Warging]**:
 when registering "word",don't contain spaces in string.